Healthy Homes Assessment Pakowhai

 Pakowhai Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Pakowhai and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Pakowhai and New Zealand rental houses where it is reasonably practicable to install.

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers should ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024